MicrosoftDX/nether/documentation/analytics/recipes/monthly-active-users.md

 # Monthly Active Users, MAU

 __Monthly Active Users (MAUs)__ is the number of unique users that start at least one session in your app within a calendar month.
 MAU is a high level metric about the usage of your game over time.

+_It is highly recommended to implement DAU and MAU as a pair, check out the DAU recipe [here](../daily-active-users.md)_

 ## End Result